SlouchyButton/postgresql-setup/README.md

 If there is no systemd service file, or for whatever reason the script is unable to find valid PostgreSQL data directory, you can still provide PostgreSQL data directory path manually by using `--datadir` argument.
-For example when initializing new data directory use `./postgresql-setup --initdb --datadir=/my/path`.
+For example when initializing new data directory use `postgresql-setup --initdb --datadir=/my/path`.

 This feature is most beneficial when using this script inside container images, as it gives you the most control with least dependencies.

 ## Maintainer notes
 Be careful about paths.
-Your might need to tweak paths either in configure files, or in code based on your environment.
+You might need to tweak paths either in the configure files, or in code based on your environment.
-- Line 49 of `/bin/postgresql-setup` in function `builddir_source ()` has to
+- Line 49 of `./bin/postgresql-setup.in` in function `builddir_source ()` has to
   be changed to location of your project otherwise you won't be able to run your build without full installation into system paths
     - For example line should be `. "/postgresql-setup/$file"` if your